JoshuaHockley/rpnhs/README.md

 `rpnhs 1 2 + p hi` produces only `parse error: unrecognised token (hi)`

 #### Interactive
-To run the interactive mode, run rpnhs with no arguments.\
+To start the interactive mode, run rpnhs with no arguments.\
 `rpnhs`

 You are then presented with a prompt to input any number of instructions.
 After pressing enter, the instructions will be executed, and the state of the calculator modified.